schemahero/schemahero-docs/docs/source/managing-tables/indexes.md

 description: Managing indexes for a table
 ---

-SchemaHero supports creating additional indexes on a table; indexes that are neither primary keys or foreign keys.
+SchemaHero supports creating additional indexes on a table; indexes that are neither primary keys nor foreign keys.
 Additional indexes can be on a single column or created from multiple columns.

 To add an index, first add any constraints required on the column (notNull, etc).